-After giving effect to (a) the Reclassification, (b) our sale of shares of Class A Common Stock in this offering at an assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus) and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (c) the sale of shares of Class A Common Stock by the selling stockholder in this offering, from which we will not receive any proceeds, our pro forma net tangible book value as of December 31, 2021 would have been \$ million, or \$ per share.
+After giving effect to (a) the Reclassification, (b) the 2022 Dividend, (c) our sale of assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus) and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (d) the sale of shares of Class A Common Stock by the selling stockholder in this offering, from which we will not receive any proceeds, our pro forma net tangible book value as of December 31, 2021 would have been \$ million, or \$ per share.
 This represents an immediate increase in pro forma net tangible book value of \$ per share to existing equity holders and an immediate dilution in net tangible book value of \$ per share to investors in this offering.